lob/nomad-autoscaler-cloudwatch-apm/example/README.md

 Once compiled you can boot the VM by running `cd example` and then `vagrant up`.
 This will start Nomad and the Nomad Autoscaler and the Demo app.

-You can observe the logs for the autoscaler to see the CloudWatch API calls
+Nomad will be accessible on http://localhost:4646.
+Once running you will be able to observe the logs for the Autoscaler to see the CloudWatch API calls